uptonking/note4yaoo/lib-db-pouchdb-couchdb-dev.md

   - Automatic view index warmer
 - v2.0_201609
   - Clustering
-  - New Query Language: mango
+  - ✨ New Query Language: mango
   - 2.0 is the unification of BigCouch(Cloudant's work) with the old single node CouchDB
   - New Admin Interface (written in React): fauxton
 - v1.0_201007
+  - Faster implementation of pread_iolist().
+  - Use O_APPEND to save lseeks.
+  - Faster default view collation.
 # more